We are Available 24/7

 Some symptoms demand immediate action:

-Dripping sounds: Water trickling inside walls when no faucets are running means a leak is active.
-Shut off your main water valve immediately.
+Dripping sounds inside walls are bad news.
+Water trickling when no faucets are running means an active leak.
+Shut off your main water valve immediately to prevent flooding.

-Decreased water pressure throughout the house: If all your faucets have weak flow, multiple pipes are frozen.
-This is a system-wide emergency.
+System-wide pressure drops signal multiple freezes.
+When all your faucets have weak flow, several pipes are frozen.
+This is an emergency that needs professional help now.

-Visible cracks in pipes: Any visible damage to pipe surfaces means failure is happening.
-Don’t try to thaw these pipes yourself.
+Visible cracks in pipes mean failure is happening.
+Any splits, holes, or damage to pipe surfaces require immediate attention.
+Don’t try to thaw these yourself.

 What to Do If Your Pipes Are Frozen

-Stay calm and act quickly.
-Here’s your action plan:
+Stay calm and work systematically.
+Here’s your plan:

 Step 1: Open the affected faucet.
-This relieves pressure and gives melting ice somewhere to go.
-Open both hot and cold handles.
+Turn both hot and cold handles.
+This relieves pressure and gives melting ice somewhere to flow.

 Step 2: Keep the faucet open during thawing.
-Water will start as a trickle and gradually increase to normal flow.
+Water will start as a trickle and gradually increase.
+Don’t close it until flow returns to normal.

-Step 3: Apply heat to the frozen section.
+Step 3: Apply gentle heat to the frozen section.
 Use a hair dryer, heating pad, or hot towels.
 Start near the faucet and work toward the coldest section.
+Heat the entire frozen area, not just one spot.

-Step 4: Never use open flames or propane heaters.
-These can damage pipes, start fires, or create toxic fumes.
-Stick with electrical heat sources.
+Step 4: Never use open flames.
+Propane torches, matches, or candles can melt pipes, start fires, or create toxic fumes.
+Stick with electrical heat sources only.

-Step 5: Heat the pipe slowly and evenly.
-Rapid temperature changes can crack pipes.
-Patient, steady warming is safer than blasting with maximum heat.
+Step 5: Warm the pipe slowly.
+Rapid temperature changes crack pipes.
+Patient, steady warming is safer than maximum heat.
+Think 15-20 minutes, not 2-3 minutes.

-Step 6: Check other faucets.
+Step 6: Check every faucet in your home.
 One frozen pipe often means others are close behind.
-Test every water outlet in your home.
+Test all water outlets.

 You can read about: How to Install Heat Tape on Water Pipes